Speakers

 Kris Griffith

-Dr. Kris Griffith serves as the President of American Pacific Corporation (AMPAC), a leading supplier of specialty chemicals used in aerospace and defense applications.
-With over two decades of experience at American Pacific, he has played a pivotal role in the company’s growth and innovation.
+• Dr. Kris Griffith is President of American Pacific Corporation (AMPAC), a leading supplier of specialty chemicals for the aerospace and defense industries.
+With more than two decades at AMPAC, he has been instrumental in the company’s growth, innovation, and strategic expansion.

-Kris holds a Ph.D. in Chemistry from the Georgia Institute of Technology and an MBA from the Dixie L. Leavitt School of Business at Southern Utah University.
-Since joining American Pacific in 2001, he has held a variety of leadership roles, including Senior Scientist, Director of Analytical Laboratories & Product Development, and Vice President of Contracts.
-His diverse background in research, product development, and business operations has positioned him as a strategic leader in the industry.
+Kris earned his Ph.D. in Chemistry from the Georgia Institute of Technology and an MBA from the Dixie L. Leavitt School of Business at Southern Utah University.
+Since joining AMPAC in 2001, he has advanced through a range of leadership roles — from Senior Scientist and Director of Analytical Laboratories & Product Development to Vice President of Contracts — building expertise that bridges science, operations, and business strategy.

-As President, Kris is deeply engaged with customers and stakeholders, driving the company forward during a period of significant expansion.
-His leadership is focused on advancing technological capabilities, fostering strategic partnerships, and ensuring American Pacific continues to meet the evolving needs of the aerospace and defense sectors.
+As President, Kris works closely with customers, partners, and stakeholders to guide AMPAC through a period of major investment and capacity growth.
+His leadership is defined by advancing technological capabilities, strengthening strategic partnerships, and ensuring AMPAC continues to meet the evolving needs of aerospace and defense programs worldwide.

 Troy Thompson